YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Dried blood and scabs should be softened and cleaned according to the clinic’s washing protocol.
 Early cleaning is not a test of courage.
 The aim is to loosen crusts gradually, not to pull them away because they look ugly in a photo.

 Rubbing hard on day three to remove every dark spot can create new bleeding.
 Leaving heavy crusting without following washing instructions can also create irritation.
-The balance is gentle, repeated, clinic-directed washing, not aggressive one-time cleaning.
+The balance is gentle, repeated, clinic directed washing, not aggressive one time cleaning.

 If dried blood is thick, painful, wet underneath, or attached to a dark area that looks unhealthy, send photos before forcing it away.
 If it is simply old surface blood, the clinic may guide you through softening and washing.
 The decision depends on timing and appearance.

-Why does timing matter in the first two weeks?
+Timing matters in the first two weeks

 The first 48 to 72 hours deserve the strictest protection.
 The grafts are still settling, the surface channels are fresh, and direct friction can matter more.
 Around day 7 to day 10, grafts become more secure, but the skin can still be irritated by picking, pressure, sweat, or dirty contact.